Game of Thrones: Viewership

-Related shows
+Aftershows

 Thronecast

 Thronecast: The Official Guide to Game of Thrones, a series of podcasts presented by Geoff Lloyd and produced by Koink, were released on the Sky Atlantic website and the UK iTunes store during the series's run; a new podcast, with analysis and cast interviews, was released after each episode.
 In 2014 and 2015, HBO commissioned Catch the Throne, two rap albums about the series.
 A companion book, Inside HBO's Game of Thrones by series writer Bryan Cogman, was published on September 27, 2012.
 The 192-page book, illustrated with concept art and behind-the-scenes photographs, covers the creation of the series's first two seasons and its principal characters and families.

 After the Thrones

 After the Thrones was a live aftershow during which hosts Andy Greenwald and Chris Ryan discussed episodes of the series.
 It aired on HBO Now, the Monday following each season six episode.
 The Game of Thrones Live Concert Experience, a North American 28-city orchestral tour which performed the series's soundtrack with composer Ramin Djawadi, began in February 2017 and concluded in April 2017.
 A second tour followed in 2018 across cities in Europe and North America.